Influenza ("flu") is a contagious disease that spreads around the United States every winter, usually between October and May.

 Flu can also lead to pneumonia, and make existing medical conditions worse.
 It can cause diarrhea and seizures in children.

 Each year thousands of people in the United States die from flu, and many more are hospitalized.

-You are getting an inactivated flu vaccine, which does not contain any live influenza virus.
-It is given by injection with a needle, and often called the "flu shot."
+You are getting an injectable flu vaccine, which is either an "inactivated" or "recombinant" vaccine.
+These vaccines do not contain any live influenza virus.\U00A0 They are given by injection with a needle, and often called the "flu shot."

 A different, live, attenuated (weakened) influenza vaccine is sprayed into the nostrils.
 This vaccine is described in a separate Vaccine Information Statement.

 Flu vaccination is recommended every year.
 Some children 6 months through 8 years of age might need two doses during one year.

 Flu viruses are always changing.
 Each year’s flu vaccine is made to protect against three or four viruses that are likely to cause disease that year.
 Flu vaccine cannot prevent all cases of flu, but it is the best defense against the disease.

 It takes about 2 weeks for protection to develop after the vaccination, and protection lasts several months to a year.